scloud19/SECipedia/AWS/IAM.md

                     Or, you can assign your EC2 instance a role that has a policy tha allows for connecting to S3.

+                Policys
+                    Include a Policy Document
+                        A JSON document that sets up to the policy.

-                The Role ARN is the role's unique name in aws There's AWS Service Roles, Role for Cross-Account Access (accessing via other AWS accounts), Role for Identity Provider Access (logging in with facebook,etc)
+                The Role ARN is the role's unique name in aws

+                Different types of Roles
+                    Service Roles

+                    Cross-Account Access (accessing via other AWS accounts)

+                    Identity Provider Access (logging in with facebook,etc) Also see Web Identity Federation

                 Ex: For example we can give our EC2 instances an "Amazon EC2" role which allows EC2 Instances to call AWS services on our behalf.
                     Then for a given role, we can attach up to 2 policies.
 We will attach "AmazonS3FullAccess" as a policy.